MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-how-to-azure-subscription.md

 ---
-title: Subscription keys - LUIS
+title: How to use authoring and runtime keys - LUIS
 titleSuffix: Azure Cognitive Services
-description: You do not need to create subscription keys to use your free first-1000 endpoint queries.
-If you receive an _out of quota_ error in the form of an HTTP 403 or 429, you need to create a key and assign it to your app.
+description: When you first use Language Understanding (LUIS), you do not need to create an authoring key.
+When you intent to publish the app, then use your runtime endpoint, you need to create and assign the runtime key to the app.
 services: cognitive-services
 author: diberry
 manager: nitinme